This article goes over how to troubleshoot login issues as a student.

 For further information about how to manage extensions in your browser, see here:

-If you're using Firefox, you can also turn off the Enhanced Tracking Protection option, as this can sometimes interfere with a page's functionality.
-Here's how to do that:
+If you're using Firefox, you can also turn off the Enhanced Tracking Protection option, as this can sometimes interfere with a page's functionality:

 Locked out of account

 In some scenarios, you might find yourself locked out of your account.
 This can occur if:

 - You are not receiving a password reset email

 - You do not have access to the email address you created the account with and therefore cannot reset your password

 If you have access to your email address but are not receiving either of the above emails, please try the following troubleshooting steps: